 - What assets do we need to produce to target certain stages of the funnel?

-- Who you’ll be targeting,
+- Which people you should be targeting,

 - Whether they prefer to be spoken to in-person, over-the-phone, via email, etc.,

-- Which pieces of content you need to produce.
+- Content you need to generate.

-Step 6: create your content
+Step 6: write your content

-Step 7: define and measure success
+Step 7: always measure success